thiago-a-souza/MongoDB/README.md

 # NoSQL

 The relational database model, introduced by E.F.
 Codd in 1970, is considered one of the greatest breakthroughs in computer history.
 This model has a strong mathematical foundation based on the set theory to describe the relationship between tables.
-To certify that these relations are properly designed, the relational model introduced a concept known as normalization, which ensures the data consistency and eliminates redundancy.
+To certify that these relations are properly designed, the relational model provides the normalization process, which ensures the data consistency and eliminates redundancy.
 As a result, the data can be retrieved from a single table or joined with multiple tables using the well-known standard query language (SQL).

 Database systems based on the relational model support transactions.
 One or more database operations, such as reading, deleting, updating, or inserting data, are combined into a single unit called transaction.
 Combining statements into a single transaction allows running multiple changes, and then at the end of the transaction, either apply (i.e. commit) or revert (i.e. rollback) all of them.
 Relational database management systems (RDBMS) follow ACID transactions: